FRC-3637-Daleks/dalek_laser/README.md

     export DOCKER_HOST=tcp://10.36.37.xxx:2375

+or over ssh

+    export DOCKER_HOST=ssh://orangepi@10.36.37.xxx

 Take care in figuring out what the hostname of the coprocessor is or its IP address to use here.
+NOTE: the orangepi's address should be 10.36.37.12.
+If you are unable to ping this address, make sure you plug it into the ethernet port closest to the USB-C power port.
+May need to unplug and replug.

+Also, the latest commit of this repo should be cloned on the HOST OS of the orangepi and it should be launchable from there.

 ### Running with `.env` files